Avg: 3.7 from 71 votes

 |FA:||Al Day and Ray Breuninger ~1970|

-P2: Choose from many variations, and climb up to the ledge that separates the spire into two sections.
+P2: (5.7 – 200 ft.)
+Choose from many variations, and climb up to the ledge that separates the spire into two sections.
 This is referred to as the lunch ledge, and it is possible to skip the first two pitches by scrambling to this point from the ledges to the east.

-P3: Start directly under the small tree about 100 feet up.
+P3: (5.8 – 80 ft.)
+Start under and a bit to the left of a small tree about 80 feet up.
 Take the "railroad tracks", where you'll find a fixed cam and a pin.
-Belay at tree with gear.
+Belay at the tree with gear or sling the tree.

-P4: Continue straight up from here following cracks and flares to the large ledge(160 ft).Sling belay off block or gear.
+P4: (5.8 – 160 ft.)
+Continue straight up from here following cracks and flares to the large ledge.
+Belay with gear or sling a large block.